-Extreme climate and weather events have caused significant disruptions to modern and past societies (Coumou and Rahmstorf, 2012; Ross and Lott, 2003; Lubchenco and Karl, 2012), and there is concern that anthropogenic climate change will increase the occurrence, magnitude, or impact of these events in the future (e.g., Meehl et al, 2000; Rahmstorf and Coumou, 2011).
-Drought is one such extreme phenomenon, and is of particular interest because of it's often long-term impacts on critical water resources, agricultural production, and economic activity (e.g., Li et al, 2011; Ding et al, 2011; Ross and Lott, 2003).
-Focus on drought vulnerabilities has been intensified due to a series of recent and severe droughts in regions as diverse as the United States (Hoerling et al, 2012a, 2013; Karl et al, 2012), east Africa (Lyon and DeWitt, 2012), Australia (McGrath et al, 2012), and the Sahel (Giannini et al, 2003).
-Recent work further suggests that global aridity has increased in step with observed warming trends, and that this drying will worsen for many regions as global temperatures continue to rise with increasing anthropogenic greenhouse gas emissions (Burke et al, 2006; Dai, 2013; Sheffield and Wood, 2008).
+Extreme climate and weather events have caused significant disruptions to modern and past societies (Coumou and Rahmstorf 2012; Ross and Lott 2003; Lubchenco and Karl 2012), and there is concern that anthropogenic climate change will increase the occurrence, magnitude, or impact of these events in the future (e.g., Meehl et al. 2000; e.g., Rahmstorf and Coumou 2011).
+Drought is one such extreme phenomenon, and is of particular interest because of its often long-term impacts on critical water resources, agricultural production, and economic activity (e.g., Li et al. 2011; e.g., Ding et al. 2011; e.g., Ross and Lott 2003).
+Focus on drought vulnerabilities has increased due to a series of recent and severe droughts in regions as diverse as the United States (Hoerling et al. 2012, 2013; Karl et al. 2012), east Africa (Lyon and DeWitt 2012), Australia (McGrath et al. 2012), and the Sahel (Giannini et al. 2003).
+Recent work further suggests that global aridity has increased in step with observed warming trends, and that this drying will worsen for many regions as global temperatures continue to rise with increasing anthropogenic greenhouse gas emissions (Burke et al. 2006; Dai 2013; Sheffield and Wood 2008).

-There are significant uncertainties, however, in recent and projected future drought trends, especially regarding the extent to which these trends will be forced by changes in precipitation versus evaporative demand (also known as potential evapotranspiration; PET) (Hoerling et al, 2012b; Sheffield et al, 2012).
+There are significant uncertainties, however, in recent and projected future drought trends, especially regarding the extent to which these trends will be forced by changes in precipitation versus evaporative demand (Hoerling et al. 2012; Sheffield et al. 2012).
 Drought is generally defined as a deficit in soil moisture (agricultural) or streamflow (hydrologic); as such, it can be caused by declines in precipitation, increases in evapotranspiration, or a combination of the two.
-In the global mean, both precipitation and evapotranspiration are expected to increase with warming, a consequence of an intensified hydrologic cycle in a warmer world (Allen and Ingram, 2002; Huntington, 2006).
-The characteristics of changes in precipitation and PET trends at the regional level, and the dynamics that drive such changes, are nevertheless more uncertain, despite the fact that these changes are perhaps of greatest relevance to on-the-ground stakeholders.
+In the global mean, both precipitation and evapotranspiration are expected to increase with warming, a consequence of an intensified hydrologic cycle in a warmer world (Allen and Ingram 2002; Huntington 2006).
+Regional changes in precipitation and evapotranspiration, and the dynamics that drive such changes, are nevertheless more uncertain, despite the fact that these changes are perhaps of greatest relevance to on-the-ground stakeholders.

-Precipitation projections in general circulation models (GCMs) have large uncertainties compared to other model variables, such as temperature (e.g., Knutti and Sedlacek, 2013).
+Precipitation projections in general circulation models (GCMs) have large uncertainties compared to other model variables, such as temperature (e.g., Knutti and Sedlacek 2013).
 The most confident estimates indicate that precipitation will increase in mesic areas (e.g., the wet tropics, the mid- to high latitudes of the Northern Hemisphere, etc) and decrease in semi-arid regions (e.g., the subtropics).
-This is generally referred to as the 'rich-get-richer/poor-get-poorer' mechanism, and is caused by both thermodynamic (warming and moistening of the atmosphere) and dynamic (circulation) processes (Chou et al, 2007, 2013; Held and Soden, 2006; Neelin et al, 2003; Seager et al, 2010).
+This is generally referred to as the 'rich-get-richer/poor-get-poorer' mechanism, and is attributed to thermodynamic (warming and moistening of the atmosphere) and dynamic (circulation) processes (Chou et al. 2009, 2013; Held and Soden 2006; Neelin et al. 2003; Seager et al. 2010).